-- 5. In the General Rate field, enter the rate associated with this depreciation schedule.
-If the code is not ratedriven, leave this field blank.
-For example for MACRS 150% declining balance you would enter 1.50 which translates to 150%. - 6.
+- 6. In the General Rate field, enter the rate associated with this depreciation schedule.
+If the code is not rate-driven, leave this field blank.
+For example for MACRS 150% declining balance you would enter 1.50 which translates to 150%. - 7.
 If the asset's salvage value is to be used in depreciation calculations, enter Y in the Use Salvage? field.

-If the asset's salvage value is not to be used in depreciation calculations, enter N.

-- 7. Click on Details or press Ctrl [TAB] to move to the detail portion of the screen. - 8.
+If the asset's salvage value is not to be used in depreciation calculations, enter N. - 8.
+Click on Details or press Ctrl [TAB] to move to the detail portion of the screen. - 9.
 Enter the year number, period or month number, and corresponding rate to be used for depreciation calculations.
+If the code is tied to a specific asset you will enter a monthly dollar amount instead of a rate and the total entered must equal the value of asset less its salvage value if Use Salvage was set to Y.